 - Revenue Recovery Charge- 10% of the value of the item

-Some brokers also offer a flat rate that is inclusive of all their services.
+Some brokers also offer a flat rate that is inclusive of all their services plus the duties on goods.
 These package deals may be more manageable especially for businesses who want to outsource the entire clearance process while.

 Customs Brokerage in Antigua

 Every country has different customs regulations and will require professionals who are trained in the procedures specific to that country.
+Being a customs broker isn’t just about calculating import tax.
 Customs clearance in Antigua has several regulations that will require the assistance of a skilled and experienced broker.
 First, let’s look at some of the unique customs regulations of Antigua and Barbuda:

 Prohibited and restricted Import and export